kiranjot693/metaethbegin/README.md

 # metaethbegin
-This smart contract defines a simple token system on the Ethereum blockchain.
+This smart contract (hw.sol) defines a simple token system on the Ethereum blockchain.
 It includes features for minting (creating) and burning (destroying) tokens.

 **Public Variables:**